Master-Bilt® Refrigeration News & Product Information

 In almost every kitchen, you’ll see a reach-in cooler, freezer or both.
 They frequently act as cold storage center between the walk-in and the production area and help reduce the number of trips to the walk-in for food items.
 In smaller work spaces, a reach-in may be the sole cold storage option.
 In either case, the reach-in provides quick access to ingredients needed to prepare all kinds of meals.
 Determining the correct combination of size, features and options needed for your application can speed up your workflow and even help reduce your energy usage.

-Rack Refrigeration Systems
+Multi-Compressor Refrigeration Systems